Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 • St. Dom: A harmonious mix of creations by young Colombian artists

-• Silvia Tcherassi: World famous designer from the Caribbean Coast
+• Silvia Tcherassi: World-famous designer from the Caribbean Coast

 • Beatriz Camacho: Beautiful creations for women inspired by nature and feelings.

-12# Local handicrafts and souvenirs
+11# Local handicrafts and souvenirs

-Portal de los dulces Cartagena (1)
+Portal de los Dulces Cartagena Colombia - Eastern Caribbean Coast

 You will be spoilt for choice.